jehna/ga-lite/README.md

 galite.anonymizeIp = true;
 ```

-### Known bugs

-Since the beacon is sent on unload, this will most certainly mess up your GA's
-page timing (avg. time on site etc).

-Also this library does not (yet) track page load times or support sending custom
-events.

 ## Contributing

-As stated above, the library is still quite barebone.
-If you'd like to request a
+This library is still quite barebone.
+If you'd like to request a feature,
-feature, please [open an issue][issues].
+please [open an issue][issues].

-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please fork the repository and use a feature
+branch.
 Pull requests are warmly welcome.

 Note: Do not add the `dist/` folder files to your pull request, as the master
 branch should have the most up-to-date version's build files included.
 The